YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - Using YottaDB requires language specific environment variables

-    - The plethora of environment variables for M programs includes:
+    - Environment variables for M programs include:

       - The required ``ydb_routines`` environment variable provides a search path for YottaDB to execute M programs.
       - An optional ``ydb_chset`` environment variable to determine whether a process should operate in M mode or UTF-8 mode (defaulting to M mode).
-To choose UTF-8 mode, this must be set before sourcing ``ydb_env_set``.
+To choose UTF-8 mode, this must be set before sourcing ``ydb_env_set`` and a locale that is installed on the system must also be defined, e.g.: ``export ydb_chset=UTF-8 LC_CTYPE=C.utf8``

     - Other languages will require their own environment variables.